Walter WoodNewsFEB 15, 2026

 All Images: Courtesy of U.S. Ski Team | Skier: Mac Forehand

-For the rest of the field, the competition was a battle royale of redemption tricks and sending the 113 ft jump to 140 ft into the landing, the true definition of a Big Air event.
-The performances of the top eleven skiers earned at least one individual jump score of 90-plus.
-Highlights included Sweden's veteran Jesper Tjader debuting a new trick that involves two flips, and a complete 360 revert he calls “The ABBA” while American rookie Konnor Ralph squeezed into finals by redeeming a triple cork 1800 mute he fell on during his second jump.
-Troy Prodmalski made it into the finals despite falling on the same trick, a triple cork 1800 on the third jump that cost him finals in slopestyle a few days earlier.
-Surprisingly, freeskiing favorites, including Switzerland's Fabian Boesch, Canada's Evan McEachran, spinning master and Italian favorite, Marco Tabinelli, and even American slopestyle silver medalist Alex Hall, didn’t make the finals.
+For the rest of the field, the competition was more intense.
+A battle royale of redemption tricks began on the 113-foot jump as the field sent landings to 140-feet, the true definition of a Big Air event.
+Every performance from the top eleven skiers earned at least one individual jump score of 85-plus.
+Highlights included Sweden's veteran Jesper Tjader debuting a new trick that involves two flips with a complete 360 revert, which he calls “The ABBA”.
+American rookie Konnor Ralph squeezed into the finals by redeeming a triple cork 1800 mute he fell on during his second jump.
+Konnor's American teammate, Troy Prodmalski, made it into the finals, lacing two jumps for a collective score of 174, putting him in 10th.
+His coach, TJ Schiller, was likely biting his nails when Troy fell on a triple cork 1800 on his third jump, the same trick that cost him a spot in the slopestyle finals a few days earlier.
+Surprisingly, several freeskiing favorites didn't make finals, including Switzerland's Fabian Boesch, Canada's Evan McEachran, spinning master and Italian favorite, Miro Tabanelli, and even American slopestyle silver medalist Alex Hall.

 Skier: Mac Forehand